dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/environment-setup/2-one-deployment-environment.md

 ### When this doesn’t work so well

-- You have a **formal QA process** before merging code into production .
+- You have a **formal QA process** before merging code into production.
 - You want to **control when features are released** to production.
 - You need to have scheduled **jobs running in many environments** due to dependencies on outside systems.
   - e.g. Your organization has many applications that consume and test data changes in a lower non-Production environment before changes should be promoted to Production.